saracemal/js-questions-2/README.md

 outer();

 Output to the console will be “3”.
 There are three closures in the example, each with it’s own var b declaration.
 When a variable is invoked closures will be checked in order from local to global until an instance is found.
 Since the inner closure has a b variable of its own, that is what will be output.

+29. What is the value of typeof undefined == typeof NULL?
+The expression will be evaluated to true, since NULL will be treated as any other undefined variable.
+JavaScript is case-sensitive and here we are using NULL instead of null.